laravel/docs/eloquent.md

 <a name="muting-events"></a>
 ### Muting Events

 You may occasionally wish to temporarily "mute" all events fired by a model.
 You may achieve this using the `withoutEvents` method.
-The `withoutEvents` method accepts a Closure as its only argument.
-Any code executed within this Closure will not fire model events.
+The `withoutEvents` method accepts a closure as its only argument.
+Any code executed within this closure will not fire model events.
 For example, the following will fetch and delete an `App\Models\User` instance without firing any model events.
-Any value returned by the given Closure will be returned by the `withoutEvents` method:
+Any value returned by the given closure will be returned by the `withoutEvents` method:

     use App\Models\User;